 1 Winter Coat

 Make sure this option is warm and appropriate for the chilly months at your school.
-This Amazon parka is honestly amazing and super low priced.
+This Amazon puffer jacket is honestly amazing and super low-priced.
 I love it so much that I have it in two colors!

 Jewelry of choice

-Buy a cute jewelry organizer if you have a lot of jewelry, and avoid bringing anything too sentimental or expensive if you know you’re prone to losing things (like me, yikes).
-(See our list of the best jewelry for college for to learn exactly what you need to bring.)
+(See our list of the best jewelry for college to learn exactly what you need to bring.)

 Make sure your bag is large enough for your school supplies, secure enough to carry your laptop, and comfortable to carry.

-The backpack above is a really popular choice on campus, but we have even more recs in our articles on cute backpacks for 2023 and bags for college.
+The sturdy backpack above is a really popular choice on campus, but we have even more recs in our articles on cute backpacks for 2023, the best college backpacks, and bags for college.

 A week’s worth of Bralettes/Bras/Socks/Underwear